a-sugiki/k8s-configs/README.md

     annotations:
       "k8s.v1.cni.cncf.io/networks": "rdma-ipvlan-conf"
 ```
-### Using LoadBalancer
+### Using LoadBalancer for services

 MetalLB automatically assigns public IP addresses (which are opened to the outside of the cluster) to Services from the pooled address range.
 It can be used by specifiyng the ``LoadBalancer`` type in a Kubernetes service definition.

-The pooled addresses can be configured in ``k8s-configs/roles/k8s_service/vars/main.yaml``.
+The pooled addresses can be configured in the ``k8s-configs/roles/k8s_service/vars/main.yaml`` file:
 ```yaml
 metallb_addresses: 10.18.20.200-10.18.20.210
 ````

 To make it globally accessible from the outside of the mdx, please configure the DNAT and ACL entries from the mdx's user portal.
+This operation isn't needed when accessing services using SSH port forwarding.

 ### Running parallel jobs
 Please refer the [MPI operator's document](https://github.com/kubeflow/mpi-operator).